18F/handbook/docs/engineering/drupal-site-building.md

 * Good for: Medium sites, smaller, more stable teams.
 * Pros: Relatively easy to parse out where things go.
 Simpler, structure.
-* Cons: Need to commit to multiple features for single function; relatively easy to step on someone else’s work and not notice it.
+* Cons: Need to commit to multiple features for single function; relatively easy to step on someone else's work and not notice it.
 Dependency issues/conflict management.
 Possibility of not putting things in the right place: more feature housekeeping.
 Requires good semantics / categorization.

 ##### Granular/atomic content type/function

 (One feature per content type or function)

 * Good for: Larger sites, fluid teams
-* Pros: Easier for developer to focus on specific instances, see when they’ve stepped on things;
+* Pros: Easier for developer to focus on specific instances, see when they've stepped on things;
 * Cons: Complexity; dependency management, conflict management.
 Possibility for multiple developers to work on the same functional issue but in different features at different times.
 More difficult to figure out where a particular function lives when it crosses over content types.

 #### Tools / Resources to consider